What is an Investment Holding Company

 Section 14ZE of the Income Tax Act 1947 provides that a deduction may be given for certain expenses incurred to grant, renew or extend a lease1 of an immovable property that is deriving rental income taxable under Section 10(1)(f).

-Hence, if your investment holding company acquires another property, the commission, advertising, legal fees and stamp duty incurred to secure the first tenant for this additional property can now be deducted against the rental income of that property, subject to Section 14ZE.
+Hence, for the first and any additional property acquired by your investment holding company, the commission, advertising, legal fees and stamp duty incurred to secure the first tenant for the property can now be deducted against the rental income of that property, subject to Section 14ZE.

 1 Section 14ZE does not apply to the following specified leases: